 Bob’s Red Mill Organic Quick Cooking Rolled Oats is a no-frills instant oatmeal, but that’s what makes it great.
 The only ingredient is organic whole grain oats, which are the perfect neutral base for your favorite oatmeal mix-ins and toppings.
-Unlike flavored oatmeals, plain oatmeal starts with 0 grams of added sugar and so you can control how much (if any) you add.
+Unlike flavored oatmeals, plain oatmeal starts with 0 grams of added sugar and so you can control how much you add, if any—oatmeal can be savory if you want!

 It has a thick, hearty texture and each serving provides 3 grams of fiber and 5 grams of protein and is ready in two to three minutes, depending on how you cook it.
 And rather than coming in individual packets, this instant oatmeal comes in a 16-ounce bag, so you can choose how much—or how little—you want.